pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

   - Stations unlock in a fixed order (Address → Quantity → Discount → Product → Invoice → Cancel)
   - When a station unlocks, a notification appears on screen
   - Stations maintain their unlocked state throughout the game session
+  - Newly unlocked stations appear with a fade-in and scale animation for emphasis

 - **Station Collision**:
   - Stations have robust collision boundaries to prevent player from walking through
   - Collision detection uses precise player and station bounds
   - Tracking previous player position prevents sliding and clipping through stations
+  - Player bounds for collision are 28x28 pixels
+  - Station bounds are expanded by 4 pixels in each dimension for reliable collision detection

 ### Orders